 - Fresh Parsley

 Run the fish through cold water to make sure all scales and guts have been removed, if not, pluck anything remaining.
-Pat dry and sit on an aluminum tray, or broiler safe pan.
+Pat dry and sit on an aluminum tray or broiler-safe pan.
 Sprinkle both sides of the fish with the salt and also inside its body.
-Zigzag a string of olive oil, from its head down to its tale (both sides) and sprinkle both sides with the freshly cracked black pepper.
-Pre-heat the broiler, when it’s hot, add the fish on the first shelf.
+Zigzag a string of olive oil, from its head down to its tail (both sides) and sprinkle both sides with the freshly cracked black pepper.
+Pre-heat the broiler, when it’s hot, add the fish to the first shelf.
 Keep it close to the broiler for the first few seconds to seal in the moisture and char a bit.
 Same on the other side, then move it one shelf down otherwise as the oil gets hot it starts to jump up into the broiler and may cause some smoking.
 This is easier to do in the summertime when you can just plop the fish on the grill.
 Alternate: bake the fish.
 Use the same ingredients, but add 1/2 cup of white wine and a bit more olive oil and bake.
-Either method, should take about 20-25 minutes.
-While the fish is in the oven, mince the garlic and add two table spoons to a small skillet.
+Either method should take about 20-25 minutes.
+While the fish is in the oven, mince the garlic and add two tablespoons to a small skillet.
 Let the garlic get slightly golden then add the chickpeas.
 Add the vinegar and a bit more olive oil if dry.
 The chickpeas will already be cooked, so it’s just a matter of warming them up.
 Once they’re warm, remove and sprinkle with salt, pepper and parsley.
 At this point, the fish should be ready.
 Enjoy.

 Wednesday: Chicken and Cabbage Stew (Frango com Lombardo)

 When I was growing up, my aunt (Tia Lucinda) made this hearty chicken stew she called “Frango com Lombardo.”
-It wasn’t the prettiest looking dish, stews hardly ever are, but it was the perfect winter meal.
+It wasn’t the prettiest-looking dish, stews hardly ever are, but it was the perfect winter meal.
 Her version includes boiled potatoes and rice.
 You can add those if you’re ever making this meal on the weekend.
 For our weekday dieting, we’ll have to stick to the veggies.
-And if you’re a real stickler, use chicken breasts, which is as lean as lean can be.
+And if you’re a real stickler, use chicken breasts, which are as lean as lean can be.
 Or, you can use drumsticks as long as you remove the skin.
-I tend to go down this route, since the stew’s juice seeps into drumstick meat in a way words won’t do justice.
+I tend to go down this route since the stew’s juice seeps into drumstick meat in a way words won’t do justice.